regulyagoston/regulyagoston.github.io/index.md

 ---

 ## Quick bio
-  I am a fifth-year Economics PhD student at the [Department of Economics and Business in Central European University](https://economics.ceu.edu/).
+  I am finishing my PhD in Economics at the Department of [Economics and Business at Central European University](https://economics.ceu.edu/).
 My main research interests are in econometrics: policy evaluation with machine learning techniques and optimal survey designs.
-I have worked more than three years at the Hungarian Government Debt Management Agency as an expert analyst.
+Currently, I am working on a paper with causal trees and bandwidth selection.
+Also, I have taught multiple courses at CEU such as data analysis or mathematics.
+Before CEU I have worked for more than three years at the Hungarian Government Debt Management Agency.

 ## [Papers](./papers.md)